hchristol/SharedSqlQueries/README.md

 # SQL parameters
 Any parameter can be stored in sql query.
 Each parameter will be editable by user before query will be executed.
+Same parameter can be duplicated.
+User will be asked only once for it.
+Just copy identical text parameter in your sql code.
+Type of parameters :
+* **text** : this is the default parameters : a simple string text
+* **date** : if your parameter starts with this keyword, your parameter will appear in a date widget.
+* **select** : if your parameter starts with this keyword, your parameter will be diplayed in a combo box.
+Items of the combo are the result of the select query you type (see example above).
+    Your query must end with a **;** to split it from the rest of your parameter description.

 # Forbidden characters
 The '%' character is not allowed when layer storage is _source_ because Qgis refuse to load sql layer with this character.
 Use math _mod()_ function instead, or use a different layer storage.

+# Qgis dump
+If Qgis crashes, it's probably because your query does not have the required fields.
+Ensure that your request return at least a gid column.

+# Query with no geom column
+At the moment, it works only with **layer storage** : source

 # QML associated files
 You can create a qml file (layer style file for Qgis) whose name is the name of the query file.